Lucas Gaúcho

-Lucas de Souza Gonçalves (born 13 June 1991), commonly known as Lucas Gaúcho, is a Brazilian professional footballer who plays as a striker for Al-Qadsia.
+Lucas de Souza Gonçalves (born 13 June 1991), commonly known as Lucas Gaúcho, is a Brazilian professional footballer who plays as a striker for St Joseph's.

 Career

 Brazil career

 Lucas began his career on São Paulo youth categories.
 On 24 February 2011, he was loaned to São Bernardo, in a three-month deal.

 In June, he signed with Portuguesa.

 After six months in Lusa, his contract was rescinded.

 RCD Espanyol

 After the rescision, Lucas signed a 4-and-a-half contract with La Liga club Espanyol Barcelona, according to his Twitter.

 BEC Tero Sasana

 On 14 August 2013, he is first scored debut in match against TOT S.C. before won over 0-5.

+St Joseph's

+Lucas signed for St Joseph's of the Gibraltar Football League on 28 December 2023, with the transfer to go through upon the opening on the winter transfer window on 1 January 2024.